Skip to main content

 • Hypothermia: Stay hydrated, stay warm, and consume extra calories during a springtime hike to avoid the onset of hypothermia.
 Symptoms include slurred speech, memory loss, shivering, and exhaustion, among others.
 If you or a fellow hiker shows such symptoms, it’s important to replace wet clothes with dry layers, do some small, quick bursts of exercise, and hydrate ASAP.
 And of course, seek medical attention as soon as you can.

-• Slippery Patches: Proceed with caution and take your time.
+• Slippery patches: Proceed with caution and take your time.
 It’s best to take slow and careful steps rather than rush up or down a trail.
 Awareness is also key here, as it’s important to keep your eyes open for slippery surfaces so you can mentally prepare yourself for the next steps you’re about to take.
 (Pro tip: Wear those hiking boots!)

-• Streams and Creek Banks: Take slow and steady steps through waters, particularly in a “shuffling” motion.
+• Streams and creek banks: Take slow and steady steps through waters, particularly in a “shuffling” motion.
 It’s also important to unhook any backpack straps, as it will only weigh you down if you end up falling.
 And of course, if the waters are higher than your knees, it’s better to be safe than sorry and avoid crossing.

-• Pesky Insects: This is where that bug spray comes in handy!
+• Pesky insects: This is where that bug spray comes in handy!
 Be sure to spray this on clothing like shirts, pants, and socks, but read the instructions first, as some bug sprays are not suitable for fabrics like rayon and spandex.
 In addition, tuck your pants into your socks and opt for light-colored clothing so you can spot any pesky bugs on you.
 For ticks, avoid tall grass, use a DEET-based bug spray, and check yourself for ticks as often as you can, especially after you arrive home from your hike.

 No matter what the season brings, be sure to enjoy your hike and have fun!
 It is, after all, an activity that promotes exploration and adventure.
-Just be sure to pack accordingly, and keep your eyes peeled for hazards on the trail, as well as within the sky.
-A greater sense of awareness will not only create a safe environment for hiking but throughout life as well.
+Just be sure to pack accordingly and keep your eyes peeled for hazards on the trail, as well as within the sky.
+A greater sense of awareness will create not only a safe environment for hiking but throughout life as well.

 Read more